Jenkir/D3-Challenge/README.md

-# Using D# for Data Visualization of Current Trends
+# Using D3 and JavaScript to Visualize Current Trends

 For this challenge, the context was that we accepted a data visualization position for a major metro paper.
 We were tasked with analyzing the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements to help readers understand our findings.
 "The editor wants to run a series of feature stories about the health risks facing particular demographics.
 She's counting on you to sniff out the first story idea by sifting through information from the U.S. Census Bureau and the Behavioral Risk Factor Surveillance System."